bstaruk/starbase-wordpress/README.md

-# Starbase - An _s Variant.. with Gulp!
+# Starbase - a sassy _spinoff.. with gulp!

 ### Installation
 1. Clone project into your wp-content/themes directory